 Visit Teenparent.net for information about everything from pregnancy to your rights as a parent.

 KnowB4UGo.org includes information designed for you about transitioning to independence and your rights in foster care and beyond.

-If you are pregnant or parenting, you are entitled to have a PPT Conference to identify your needs and help you find appropriate resources and services.
-In addition to your social worker, a facilitator from DCFS, and an advocate knowledgeable about resources, you can also invite people who are part of your support system, including the baby’s other parent, family members and friends.
-Talk to your social worker or attorney about scheduling a PPT Conference.
+If you are pregnant or parenting, you are entitled to have a PPT Conference.
+In addition to your social worker, a facilitator from DCFS, and an advocate knowledgeable about resources, you can also invite people who are part of your support system.

-You may be eligible for free and/or subsidized childcare to allow you to continue your education or to work.
-Waitlists can cause delays in securing employment and/or continuing with your educational goals after pregnancy.
-Be sure to call and register for child care funding as soon as possible after you deliver.
+Parents in foster care or who have been in foster care may be eligible for free and/or subsidized childcare to support continued education or employment.
+It is important to call and register for child care funding as soon as possible after delivery.

 *If you are still in care you may be eligible for one year of child care funding through DCFS, speak with your social worker for details about how to enroll.

-Nurse-Family Partnership is a free, voluntary program that partners first-time moms with nurse home visitors.
+Nurse-Family Partners support first-time moms.
 When you enroll in the program, a specially trained nurse will visit you throughout your pregnancy and until your baby turns two years old.
 Nurse home visitors address your questions and concerns, prepare you for childbirth, and help ensure that you deliver a healthy baby.
-Your nurse home visitor will always be there for you, from helping you have a healthy pregnancy, to coaching you on child development, to empowering you to pursue your heart’s desire.
+Your nurse home visitor will always be there for you, from helping you have a healthy pregnancy, to coaching you on child development, to empower you as a mom.